priscillamc/network-username-restrictions-override/readme.txt

 = I have site URLs based on the username.
 Why don't some of them load? =

-You'll have to update the regular expressions in your `.htaccess` file if you use email addresses or periods in usernames.
-These are not provided by default, and this plugin will not edit your `.htaccess` file automatically due to the rick involved.
+You'll have to update the regular expressions in your `.htaccess` file if you use email addresses or periods in site URLs.
+The default WordPress `.htaccess` configuration does not allow them, nor will this plugin edit your `.htaccess` automatically due to the risk involved.

 == Screenshots ==